The Playful Place

 • Emotional Regulation - what to expect when.

-• Big Feelings - how to reduce and support overwhelm without rewards or punishments.
+• Big Feelings - how to reduce and support overwhelm without relying on rewards or punishments.

 LEGO - Based Therapy